 Downgrade Alert for Canadian Natural Resources (CNQ)

-Canadian Natural Resources (NYSE:CNQ) was downgraded from Buy to Hold at Canaccord Genuity today.
-The stock closed yesterday at $30.20 on volume of 3.0 million shares, below average daily volume of 3.2 million.
+Canadian Natural Resources (NYSE:CNQ) was downgraded from Outperform to Neutral at Macquarie today.
+The stock closed yesterday at $31.13 on volume of 3.0 million shares, above average daily volume of 2.4 million.

 Canadian Natural Resources Ltd. acquires, explores for, develops, and produces natural gas, crude oil, and related products.
 The Company operates in the Canadian provinces of Alberta, northeastern British Columbia and Saskatchewan.
 Canadian Natural also operates in areas which have access for exploration activities and where pipeline systems already exist.